 - ACPE Certified Educator;

-- CPE center’s administrator if the ACPE Certified Educator position is vacant or the ACPE Certified Educator is temporarily disabled; or
+- CPE program’s administrator if the ACPE Certified Educator position is vacant or the ACPE Certified Educator is temporarily disabled; or

 - Commission or assigned commissioner, to equalize or manage its review schedule.

-Please also see Transitions in Centers if the accredited center is without an ACPE Certified Educator.
+Please also see Transitions in Programs if the accredited program is without an ACPE Certified Educator.

 To initiate the process of postponement: